AdaCore/spark2014/docs/lrm/source/packages.rst

                    of a subprogram whose spec is on the visible part of a package.

+.. _tu-refined_postcondition_aspects-02:

-#.
-The same legality rules apply to a Refined Postcondition as for
+2. The same legality rules apply to a Refined Postcondition as for a postcondition.

-   a postcondition.
+.. _etu-refined_postcondition_aspects-lr:

 .. centered:: **Static Semantics**

+.. _tu-refined_postcondition_aspects-03:

-#.
-A Refined Postcondition of a subprogram defines a *refinement*
-   of the postcondition of the subprogram.
+3. A Refined Postcondition of a subprogram defines a *refinement* of the postcondition of the subprogram.

    .. ifconfig:: Display_Trace_Units